Current Affairs-Topics

 Arbitration and Conciliation Act 1996

-By making it easier to resolve disputes outside of the existing court system, it aims to be a good substitute for it.
-Dispute resolution mechanisms in India, including the Arbitration and Conciliation Act 1996, are defined under this law.
+It aims to be a good substitute for the existing court system by making it easier to resolve disputes outside of it.
+This law defines dispute resolution mechanisms in India, including the Arbitration and Conciliation Act 1996.

 SSC applicants must comprehend the Arbitration and Conciliation Act 1996 and its consequences since they are commonly featured in the general knowledge sections of competitive examinations.